The running of featureful primordial power spectra: Present and future constraints

 To further assess the fact that, with the present Planck data, an underlying model with localized feautures in the primordial power spectrum could be hidden in the form of a slow-roll anarchy in which the slow-roll parameters do not respect the expected hirarchical values, we have run the \texttt{CosmoMC} publicly available code with the \texttt{PolyChord} nested sampler~\cite{Handley:2015fda}.
 This will provide us the Bayesian evidence needed to compute the Bayes factor, which will allow for a proper model comparison.
 Let us label by $\mathcal{M}_0$ the model in which the (mock) Planck data is generated with a power spectrum described by the slow-roll expansion and fitted to this very same scenario.
 We instead refer to model $\mathcal{M}_1$ when the (mock) Planck data is generated with a featured primordial power spectrum but it is fitted to a standard power-law model with $dn_s/d\ln k$ and $n_{\rm{run,run}}$ different from zero.
 Then, the value we obtain for the Bayes factor $|\ln B_{01}|=1.6$ indicates that there is only weak evidence favoring $\mathcal{M}_0$ from Planck data (see e.g.~Ref.~\cite{Trotta:2008qt}).
 This result further reinforces the findings quoted above.

-Figure \ref{fig:fig2} shows the analogue of Fig.~\ref{fig:fig1} but for mock CMB data generated accordingly to the future COrE mission specifications~\cite{Bouchet:2011ck}.
-Notice that in this case the allowed contours in the ($n_s$, $dn_s/d\ln k$), ($n_s$, $n_{\rm{run,run}}$) and ($dn_s/d\ln k$, $n_{\rm{run,run}}$) planes are clearly separated, if compared to the previous case, dealing with Planck data.
-Therefore, the parameter $n_{\rm{run,run}}$ provides a unique and powerful tool to disentangle between the featureful and featureless models, as the contours using this parameter do not overlap at the $2\sigma$ level.
-This is the main result of this study, which should however be taken with some caveats.
-From Fig.~\ref{fig:fig1}, one can notice that the constraints from current Planck data are not as good as their forecasted values.
-However, one can not extrapolate this behaviour to the COrE case, as the impact from e.g. systematics and foreground removals could look completely different in this case.
-Furthermore, the experience gained with Planck data cleaning will also help in matching the forecasted and real-data results.
-For the COrE case, we we have also performed a proper model comparison analysis, as previously illustrated for the Planck case.
-The Bayes factor that we obtain in this case is $|\ln B_{01}|=7.2$, indicating that, if nature has chosen a featureless power spectrum, there should be strong evidence favoring this model, truly assessing the underlying cosmological scenario.
+Figure \ref{fig:fig2} shows the analogue of Fig.~\ref{fig:fig1} but for mock CMB data generated accordingly to the future COrE mission specifications~\cite{Finelli:2016cyd}.
+Even if in the COrE case the allowed contours in the ($n_s$, $dn_s/d\ln k$), ($n_s$, $n_{\rm{run,run}}$) and ($dn_s/d\ln k$, $n_{\rm{run,run}}$) planes are clearly separated, when compared to the previous Planck case, it would be impossible to single out the underlying nature's mechanism, as a priori one does not know what the true model is.
+Notice also, from Fig.~\ref{fig:fig1}, that the constraints from current Planck data are not as good as their forecasted values.
+However, one can not extrapolate this behaviour to the COrE case, as the impact from e.g. systematics and foreground removals could look completely different in this case and the experience gained with Planck data cleaning will also help in matching the forecasted and real-data results.
+For the COrE case, we have also performed a proper model comparison analysis, as previously illustrated for the Planck case.
+The Bayes factor that we obtain in this case is $|\ln B_{01}|=7.2$, indicating that, if nature has chosen a featureless power spectrum, there should be strong evidence favoring this model.
+Nevertheless before truly assessing the nature's model for the generation of the primordial power spectrum $\mathcal{P}_\zeta(k)$, independent measurements which firmly establish the existence of feautures in the primordial $\mathcal{P}_\zeta(k)$ are absolutely required.
+In this regard, the $\mathcal{P}_\zeta(k)$ reconstruction from either galaxy clustering data and/or from bispectrum measurements is a robust tool which could provide a final answer.